ThirteenIce2973/Three-Musketeers/README.md

 ###  🛂 Usage
 > [!IMPORTANT]
->  As a beginner's frontend project during my middle school terms, the code for this project is quite messy and of low quality.
+>  As a beginner's frontend project during my junior high school terms, the code for this project is quite messy and of low quality.
 Please consider using it as appropriate.
 - Fork and use GitHub Pages
 - Git to local, edit html css js directly ` git clone https://github.com/ThirteenIce2973/Three-Musketeers.git `